jinghuazhao/INF/tryggve.md

 ### qctool

-TRYGGVE now fixed issue with qctool/2.0.1 for lack of lapack shared libraries as in /data/jinhua/lapack-3.8.0/ -- I have described its installation on GitHub repository [Computational-Statistics](https://github.com/jinghuazhao/Computational-Statistics).
+TRYGGVE now fixed issue with qctool/2.0.1 for lack of lapack shared libraries as in /data/jinhua/lapack-3.8.0/ -- I have described its installation on GitHub repository, https://github.com/jinghuazhao/Computational-Statistics.

 ### R/gap